-Cut out a round base from any colored felt as you want for the flower.
+Cut out a round base from any color felt for the flower.

 - Build the flower

-Attach 5 petals around the outer edge of the base, keeping the open ends of the petals facing outwards.
+Attach five petals around the outer edge of the base, keeping the open ends of the petals facing out.

-Now attach the 3 yellow patterns on the center, by placing them criss-cross.
-And then attach the small yellow circle on the center to complete the flower.
+Then, attach the three yellow patterns to the center, by placing them criss-cross.
+Finally, attach the small yellow circle on the center to complete the flower.

-Cut out 4 or more small pieces of wire and twist them all together halfway through their length.
+Cut out four or more small pieces of wire and twist them together halfway through their length.

-Attach small beads on the edge of each of the wire’s open end.
+Attach small beads to the open end of each wire.